Kartik in Bengal: Sacred Seasons of a War-God Reborn as Harvest and Fertility Guardian

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Kartik’s spear (vel) is reframed as a sign of protection and auspicious continuity rather than conquest.
-Votive offerings and household vrata observances emphasize child-welfare, harmonious marriages, and field prosperity.
+The article notes that Kartik’s spear or vel is reframed from a symbol of conquest into one of protection and auspicious continuity.
+His peacock emblem, clay images, household vows, and offerings emphasize child-welfare, harmonious marriages, and field prosperity.